Thermodynamically consistent machine learning model for excess Gibbs energy: Methods

-After determining the optimal hyperparameters through a grid search (cf. Section Grid Search in the Supporting Information), we trained an ensemble of ten models (starting from different weight initializations) for each data fold (cf. Section~\ref{sct:data}).
+After determining the optimal hyperparameters through a grid search (cf. section "Grid search" in the Supplementary Information), we trained an ensemble of ten models (starting from different weight initializations) for each data fold (cf. Section~\ref{sct:data}).
 Additionally, we trained such an ensemble for the full data split; this model is also published as final model along this work.
+Training was carried out on NVIDIA A30 GPUs; a typical training run of a single HANNA model (200 epochs) required approximately 20 hours.